 This fix computes a global scalar which can be accessed by various output commands.
-The scalar is the cumulative energy change due to this fix described in the previous paragraph.
+The scalar is the same cumulative energy change due to this fix described in the previous paragraph.
 The scalar value calculated by this fix is “extensive”.
-Note that calculation of this quantity requires setting the tally keyword to yes.
+Note that calculation of this quantity also requires setting the tally keyword to yes.

 This fix is not invoked during energy minimization.

 This fix is part of the USER-EFF package.
 It is only enabled if LAMMPS was built with that package.
 See the Build package doc page for more info.

 The option defaults are scale = 1.0 for all types and tally = no.